 The transport rate of a species through a membrane is inversely proportional to the membrane thickness.
 High transport rates are desirable in membrane separation processes for economic reasons; therefore, the membrane should be as thin as possible.
-Conventional film fabrication technology limits manufacture of mechanically strong, defect-free films to about 20 μ m thickness.
-The development of novel membrane fabrication techniques to produce anisotropic membrane structures was one of the major breakthroughs of membrane technology during the past 30 years.
+Conventional film fabrication technology limits manufacture of mechanically strong, defect-free films to thicknesses of about $20 \,\mu m$.
+The development of novel membrane fabrication techniques to produce anisotropic membrane structures was one of the major breakthroughs of membrane technology during the past 40 years.
 Anisotropic membranes consist of an extremely thin surface layer supported on a much thicker, porous substructure.
 The surface layer and its substructure may be formed in a single operation or separately.
 In composite membranes, the layers are usually made from different polymers.
 The separation properties and permeation rates of the membrane are determined exclusively by the surface layer; the substructure functions as a mechanical support.
 The advantages of the higher fluxes provided by anisotropic membranes are so great that almost all commercial processes use such membranes.

-Ceramic, Metal and Liquid Membranes
+1.3.3 Ceramic, Metal, and Liquid Membranes

-The discussion so far implies that membrane materials are organic polymers and, in fact, the vast majority of membranes used commercially are polymer-based.
+The discussion so far implies that membrane materials are organic polymers and, in fact, the vast majority of membranes used commercially are polymer based.
 However, in recent years, interest in membranes formed from less conventional materials has increased.
 Ceramic membranes, a special class of microporous membranes, are being used in ultrafiltration and microfiltration applications for which solvent resistance and thermal stability are required.
-Dense metal membranes, particularly palladium membranes, are being considered for the separation of hydrogen from gas mixtures, and supported liquid films are being developed for carrier-facilitated transport processes.
+Dense metal membranes, particularly palladium membranes, are being considered for the separation of hydrogen from gas mixtures, and supported liquid films are being developed for carrier facilitated transport processes.

-Membrane Processes
+1.4 Membrane Processes

-Six developed and a number of developing and yet-to-be-developed industrial membrane technologies are discussed in this book.
+Six developed and developing industrial membrane technologies, plus a number of yet-tobe-developed technologies, are discussed in this book.
 In addition, sections are included describing the use of membranes in medical applications such as the artificial kidney, blood oxygenation, and controlled drug delivery devices.
 The status of all of these processes is summarized in Table 1.1.

-The four developed industrial membrane separation processes are microfiltration, ultrafiltration, reverse osmosis, and electrodialysis.
+The developed industrial membrane separation processes are microfiltration, ultrafiltration, reverse osmosis, and electrodialysis.
 These processes are all well established, and the market is served by a number of experienced companies.

-The range of application of the three pressure-driven membrane water separation processes-reverse osmosis, ultrafiltration and microfiltration-is illustrated in Figure 1.2.
+The range of application of the three pressure-driven membrane water separation processes - reverse osmosis, ultrafiltration, and microfiltration - is illustrated in Figure 1.3.
 Ultrafiltration (Chapter 6) and microfiltration (Chapter 7) are basically similar in that the mode of separation is molecular sieving through increasingly fine pores.
-Microfiltration membranes filter colloidal particles and bacteria from 0.1 to 10 μ m in diameter.
-Ultrafiltration membranes can be used to filter dissolved macromolecules, such as proteins, from solutions.
-The mechanism of separation by reverse osmosis membranes is quite different.
-In reverse osmosis membranes (Chapter 5), the membrane pores are so small, from 3 to 5 Å in diameter, that they are within the range of thermal motion of the polymer
+Microfiltration membranes filter colloidal particles and bacteria from 0.1 to $10 \,\mu\text{m}$

-Category Process Status Developed industrial membrane separation technologies Microfiltration Ultrafiltration Reverse osmosis Electrodialysis Well-established unit operations.
+Category Process Status Developed industrial membrane separation technologies Microfiltration Ultrafiltration Reverse osmosis Electrodialysis Well established unit operations.
 No major breakthroughs seem imminent Developing industrial membrane separation technologies Gas separation Pervaporation A number of plants have been installed.
-Market size and number of applications served are expanding To-be-developed industrial membrane separation technologies Carrier facilitated transport Membrane contactors Piezodialysis, etc. Major problems remain to be solved before industrial systems will be installed on a large scale Medical applications of membranes Artificial kidneys Artificial lungs Controlled drug delivery Well-established processes.
-Still the focus of research to improve performance, for example, improving biocompatibility chains that form the membrane.
-The accepted mechanism of transport through these membranes is called the solution-diffusion model.
-According to this model, solutes permeate the membrane by dissolving in the membrane material and diffusing down a concentration gradient.
-Separation occurs because of the difference in solubilities and mobilities of different solutes in the membrane.
-The principal application of reverse osmosis is desalination of brackish groundwater or seawater.
+Market size and number of applications served are expanding To-be-developed industrial membrane separation technologies Carrier-facilitated transport Membrane contactors Piezodialysis, and so on Major problems remain to be solved before industrial systems will be installed on a large scale Medical applications of membranes Artificial kidneys Artificial lungs Controlled drug delivery Well-established processes.
+Still the focus of research to improve performance, for example, improving biocompatibility